 A technology specialist translates into words the oftentimes complex work of inventors who are experts in their fields.
 At Wolf Greenfield, our technology specialists interact with clients frequently and are visible members of our client teams.
 Typical responsibilities of our technology specialists include:

 - Reviewing technical disclosures and participating in client interviews to understand new inventions;

 - Searching literature and patent databases to determine the patentability of inventions;

 - Drafting written assessments of the prospects of obtaining patent protection;

 - Preparing responses to communications from the U.S. Patent and Trademark Office;

 - Developing arguments for patentability to Patent Office Examiners; and

 - Reviewing patents as part of the IP due diligence for a potential acquisition or merger.

 We look for candidates with a strong background in the sciences, engineering, or computer programming.
 Candidates may have experience in industry or academia as well.
-A J.D. is not required.
+Prior legal experience is not required.
 Additional qualifications include: